KQM-git/TCL/docs/evidence/general-mechanics/lifeskills.md

 [Imgur](https://i.imgur.com/LSdr8yo.mp4)

 **Significance:**
-You can go to the toilet while traversing through Teyvat using your new autowalk skills.
+You can go to the toilet while traversing through Teyvat using your new autowalk Skills.

 ## Waverider